Black Friday 2025 shopper behavior: How they browsed, bought, and splurged

 Some reports say Black Friday discounting started as early as November 16 this year, almost two weeks before the actual day.
 E-commerce visits grow steadily throughout November, with Black Friday remaining the peak shopping day—though the 5% increase from the week prior suggests the frenzy is more spread out than it once may have been.
 This tracks with broader industry findings that three-quarters of consumers now start holiday shopping before mid-November.

-Amazon dominates Black Friday.
-To measure the "Black Friday effect," we compared the four days of Black Friday through Cyber Monday to a typical Friday-Monday in early November.
-Amazon’s reach during this time climbs from 47% to 54% of online shoppers, a six-point lift unmatched by other retailers.
-Walmart, Temu, SHEIN, Target, Ulta, and Apple all show smaller gains.
-Amazon leads both in absolute terms (most shoppers) and incremental behavior (biggest Black Friday effect).
+Even with earlier promotions, the concentration effect is clear.
+We measured the “Black Friday effect” by comparing the four days from Black Friday through Cyber Monday to a typical Friday to Monday in early November.
+Amazon’s reach rose from 47% to 54% of online shoppers, a six point lift unmatched by other retailers.
+Walmart, Temu, SHEIN, Target, Ulta, and Apple all saw smaller gains.

 2025: The year of the browser